f5devcentral/application-study-tool/README.md

 The Application Study Tool has everything needed to quickly get up and running with application insights at less than production levels of reliability.
 For production/operational use cases, you can build on the included components, accounting for things like high availability, enhanced security via e.g. Grafana OIDC integration, and similar.
-Alternatively, the Openetlemetry Collector can be configured to send data to existing production ops monitoring tools as desired.
+Alternatively, the Opentelemetry Collector can be configured to send data to existing production ops monitoring tools as desired.

 ![](./pages/assets/ui.gif)